High School at Marist

 - Languages, Vocational Education Training (VET), technology, arts, health and physical education, maths/science and humanities.

-Detailed information on all electives available at the College can be found in the Year 8-10 Subject Selection Handbook -
+Detailed information on all electives available at the College can be found in the Year 8-10 Subject Selection Guide.

 Subject teachers implement a wide range of assessment tasks to assess student learning.
 Assessment tasks for High School learning could include such classroom activities as: